I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 Let’s not forget about our light bulbs!
 They also have an influence on how your paint color will look.

 As much as lighting plays a major part in how a paint color can look at times, there are other factors you should not forget about.

 For example, decor furniture, fixtures, cabinetry, and floors.
 These are all elements that can affect the way a paint color will look in your room.

 WHAT’S THE BEST WAY TO SAMPLE BENJAMIN MOORE STONINGTON GRAY?

 If you have read some of my paint color reviews, you know that the one thing I ALWAYS mention is to sample your paint colors.
-Sampling your piant colors is the only way you will see how that particular color or in this case Stonington, will look in your space.
+Sampling your paint colors is the only way you will see how that particular color, or in this case, Stonington, will look in your space.

-Yes I know, saw your favorite Influencer post a picture of her beautiful gray walls and it’s the color you want.
+Yes, I know, you saw your favorite Influencer post a picture of her beautiful gray walls, and it’s the color you want.
 But her home is not the same as your home.
-You may have more light than she does, she may have shades of blue through her room whereas you have different shades of red.
+You may have more light than she does.
+She may have shades of blue throughout her room, whereas you have different shades of red.
 These are all things that matter when choosing a paint color.

 Instead of physically going to your nearest paint store to grab your samples, you need to try Samplize Peel & Stick paint samples.

 Why should you try Samplize?